feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

 It is recommended to use namespaces for the Feature App ID to avoid naming conflicts, e.g. `'acme:my-feature-app'`.
 This ID is used to look up the config for a Feature App.
-Furthermore, it is used as a consumer ID for [binding][feature-service-binder] the required Feature Services to the dependent Feature App.
+Furthermore, it is used as a consumer ID for [binding the required Feature Services][feature-service-binder] to the dependent Feature App.

 ## `dependencies`

-Required Feature Services are declared with their ID and a [semver][semver] version string, e.g. `{'acme:some-feature-service': '^2.0'}`.
+Required Feature Services are declared with their ID and a [semver version string][semver], e.g. `{'acme:some-feature-service': '^2.0'}`.

 ## `create`

 The `create` method takes the single argument `env`, which has the following
 properties:

-1. `config` — A Feature App config object that is [provided][providing-configs] by the integrator:
+1. `config` — A Feature App [config object that is provided by the integrator][providing-configs]:

    ```js
    const myFeatureAppDefinition = {